-As American households continue to grapple with inflation, some are turning to the sublet economy as a side hustle to make ends meet, renting out smaller assets — such as cars, swimming pools, and bicycles — and even commercial appliances, such as vending machines.
+As American households continue to grapple with inflation, some are turning to the sublet economy as a side hustle to make ends meet, renting out smaller assets — cars, swimming pools, and bicycles — and even commercial appliances, such as vending machines.
 Gram began purchasing and leasing out vending machines as a side hustle while at his day job.
 After faltering initially, he found his rhythm, scaling the income stream into a full-blown business, Joyner Vending, that generated over $340,000 of revenue in 2021 from 25 vending machines across four states.

 Here’s how Gram got started in the very niche industry of vending machines — and how you can do the same to jumpstart your next passive income stream.